MJ vs. LeBron - Who’s the Greatest of All Time?

 MJ led the Chicago Bulls dynasty that won six championship titles over eight seasons (1991, 1992, 1993, 1996, 1997, 1998).

-He topped the league in scoring in the regular season for all six of these seasons averaging around 30 points per game each year.
+He topped the league in scoring in the regular season for all six of these seasons, averaging around 30 points per game (PPG) each year.

 MJ was the recipient of the Finals MVP for each of these playoff runs.

-MJ made fourteen All-Star appearances and was on the All-NBA team (the best players at each position) eleven times.
+MJ made 14 All-Star appearances and was on the All-NBA team (the best players at each position) 11 times.

 He was great on both sides of the ball finding himself as a recurring member of the NBA All-Defensive First Team (nine times to LBJ’s five) and even took home Defensive Player of the Year in 1988.

-So…it’s definitely safe to say that MJ has the individual accolades, championships, and overall resume of one of the greatest to ever play the game.
-And people knew they were in the presence of greatness - everyone considered Michael Jordan to be the greatest of all time even while in the midst of his career!
+So…it’s definitely safe to say that MJ has the individual accolades, championships and overall resume of one of the greatest to ever play the game.
+Even before he finished adding to his trophy cabinet, many considered him to be the greatest to play the game.

 Over to LeBron…

-Challenging MJ’s claim to the GOAT title is LeBron James – aka King James, LBJ, the Chosen One, and the newest member of the Toon Squad (coming 2021).
-LeBron has been touted as the next great basketball player since high school.
+Challenging MJ’s claim to the GOAT title is LeBron James — aka King James, LBJ, the Chosen One and the newest member of the Toon Squad (coming 2021).
+LeBron had been touted as the ‘next great basketball star’ since his high school years.

 Here’s why you could consider LBJ the GOAT: